letian0102/PVdetector/README.md

 ### A. Upload counts CSV files
 - Upload one or more `*_raw_counts.csv` files, each containing a single column of numeric counts.
 - The files are cached and selectable for processing.
+- Use the **Preprocessing** section to apply or skip an arcsinh transform and tweak parameters.

 ### B. Upload whole dataset
 - Upload `expression_matrix_combined.csv` and `cell_metadata_combined.csv`.
 - Choose markers, samples, and optional batches; the app generates per-sample counts files for analysis.
+- The **Preprocessing** section controls whether these counts are arcsinh-transformed and allows customization of \(a, b, c\).

 ### Detection settings
 - **Number of peaks** – enter a fixed value or select “GPT Automatic” with a user-defined maximum.